-Can you make Penne alla Vodka without vodka?
+Can I make penne alla vodka without vodka?

 The answer to this question is yes, of course!
-You do with recipes what you want.
-To be honest, in my case, the only reason I started to make this pasta alla vodka without vodka it’s because I didn’t have vodka handy.
-However, my no vodka sauce turned out to be so good that 12 years later, I’m still making this pasta regularly and completely forgot about the traditional vodka sauce.
-By the way, I’ll share my vodka sauce, anytime.
+You do with the recipe what you want.
+In my case, the only good reason I started to make this pasta alla vodka without vodka it’s because I didn’t have vodka handy.

-It all started when I moved to a small town in Southern California, back in 2008.
-We went for lunch at Dattilo’s, a family restaurant, and one of us ordered a pasta bowl with a creamy pinkish tomato sauce.
-Like everything in Dattilo’s, that pasta was delicious.
+It all started when I moved to a small town in Southern California in 2008.
+We went for lunch at Dattilo’s, a family restaurant, and one of us ordered a pasta bowl with creamy tomato sauce.
+Like everything in Dattilo’s, it was delicious, and the creamy texture of the sauce got my attention.

 When I tasted it, vodka sauce came immediately to my mind.
-I recreated Dattilos’s pasta, a few days later.
+I recreated Dattilos’s pasta a few days later.
 But I didn’t have any vodka.
-So, I used white wine instead, and the result is today’s recipe, which is one of my family’s favorite pasta dishes.
+So, I used white wine instead, and the result is today’s recipe, a favorite pasta dish in my family.

 About vodka sauce

 Penne alla vodka became very popular in the ’70s and ’80s.
-According to Wikipedia, its origins are unclear.
-The first reference to this delicious recipe was found in Ugo Tognazzi’s cookbook L’Abbuffone: stories da ridere e ricetta di morire.
-There, he included his recipe of pasta all’infuriata.
+Its origins are unclear.
+The first reference to this delicious recipe was in Ugo Tognazzi’s cookbook L’Abbuffone: stories da ridere e ricetta di morire.
+There, he included his recipe for pasta all’infuriata.

 Tognazzi described it “as a sort of pasta all’arrabbiata, made with ½ kg of penne, ½ kg of fresh peeled tomatoes, a shot of vodka, chili pepper, oil, garlic, and bay leaves.”

-With the addition of heavy cream, vodka sauce became very popular not only in Italy but also in America where, as you may know, we love to add cream to almost everything.
+With the addition of heavy cream, vodka sauce became very popular in Italy and America, where, as you may know, we love to add cream to almost everything.

 How to make quick vodka sauce without vodka

-While living in California, where I grew my tomatoes, I made this sauce with my basic tomato sauce.
-Now that I live in Miami, I use canned organic tomato sauce, which is simply perfect.
+While living in California, where I grew my tomatoes, I made this sauce with my homemade basic tomato sauce.
+Now that I live in Miami, I use canned organic tomato sauce, which is perfect.